 The Africa expert has had outstanding adventures in other parts of the planet, like on an Amazon basin river cruise in Peru where he glimpsed an elusive jaguar as it came to the water’s edge to drink.
 On his current wish list: seeing snow leopards in India.
 From the Middle East and Asia to the Americas and Australia, there are unique species to be tracked down, observed, and photographed.
 Here, 11 opportunities to safari beyond Africa.

 This rugged Asian island is incredibly biodiverse.
 Thick jungles and wild rivers are alive with an array of wildlife, such as proboscis and silvered leaf monkeys, wild boar, and macaques in Bako National Park to rescued orangutans in Sandakan (both figure into a GeoEx tour itinerary; Borneo Adventure takes small groups into the jungle to find orangutans).
 The most exotic and exciting animal spotting may be the vulnerable clouded leopard, which lives alongside gibbons and mouse deer in the dense Danum Valley.
+To spot the island's rarest species, embark on an expedition with Natural World Safaris.
+The wildlife safari specialists take travelers on a conservation-focused adventure into the heart of Borneo's untouched wilderness during a five-day trekking safari led by expert staff and local wildlife researchers.

 2. Sumatra, Indonesia